 - Hacking: modifying a computer in a way which was not originally intended in order to benefit the hacker’s goals.

 - Denial of Service attack: an attempt to prevent legitimate users of a computer system from having access to that system’s information or services.

-- Metadata: at a basic level metadata is data about data.
+- Metadata: data about data.
 It can be embedded within files or stored externally in a separate file and may contain information about the file’s author, format, creation date and so on.

 - Write blocker: a hardware device or software application which prevents any data from being modified or added to the storage medium being examined.